The Beginner’s Guide to Intermittent Fasting

 This style of intermittent fasting seems to be used often in research studies, but from what I have seen it isn’t very popular in the real world.
 I’ve never tried alternate day fasting myself and I don’t plan to do so.

 The benefit of alternate day intermittent fasting is that it gives you longer time in the fasted state than the Leangains style of fasting.
-Hypothetically, this would increase the benefits you receive from fasting.
+Hypothetically, this would increase the benefits of fasting.

 In practice, however, I would be concerned with eating enough.
 Based on my experience, teaching yourself to consistently eat more is one of the harder parts of intermittent fasting.
 You might be able to feast for a meal, but learning to do so every day of the week takes a little bit of planning, a lot of cooking, and consistent eating.
 The end result is that most people who try intermittent fasting end up losing some weight because the size of their meals remains similar even though a few meals are being cut out each week.